wbcsd/pact-conformance-service/docs/v2-test-cases-expected-results.md

 Expected behavior: Connection should be rejected or response should not include data property

-## Test Case #12: Receive Asynchronous PCF Request
+## Test Case #12: Send PCF Creation Request (Async)

 _Mandatory: V2.2, V2.3_

-This test verifies the ability to receive asynchronous PCF requests in CloudEvents format.
+Verifies the correct handling of a PCF creation request in CloudEvents format.
+Test case
+#12 works in conjunction with test case #13.
+This test POSTs a request for creating a PCF to
+your API.
+Subseqently test case #13 will start listening for your API to POST back the resulting PCF.

 Request: